Cross Country News

 With an overall record of 22-5, 11-3 in region play, the fifth-ranked Hawks marched through the NWAC Championship Tournament beating three South Region teams ranked #4, #2, and #1.

 Kaci Bersen was named tournament MVP and teammates Sara Dalgliesh and Jessica Miller were named to the All-Tournament Team.

 This team marked the turning point in the program’s recent history as the CBC women have claimed five East Region Championships, Four NWAC Championships and qualified for the post season in 11 of 12 years since.

 Bouncing back from a devastating season a year earlier, the 2005 WVC Men’s Soccer Team dominated the season from day one to win the 2005 NWAACC Men’s Soccer Championship.

-Led by All-NWAACC players, Ceveriano “Junior” Garcia and Juan Viveros, the Knights finished the season by defeating defending champion Highline College in a torrential down pour 2-1 in a shootout.
+Led by All-NWAACC players, Ceveriano “Junior” Garcia and Juan Viveros, the Knights finished the season by defeating defending champion Highline College in a torrential down pour 2-1 in a shootout at the quarterfinals.

-The Knights then defeated Walla Walla Community College Warriors 2-0 in the championship game.
+The Knights then defeated Spokane 3-1 in the semifinals followed by a 2-0 win over Walla Walla in the championship game.

 Garcia, who was the leading scoring for the NWAC with 30 goals, scored both goals in the championship game.
 Viveros who won the East Region MVP as a defenseman led a defense that only allowed 21 goals in 23 matches.